Native Integration Guide

 Step 2: Initialize Wallet

-Before registering tenant, a temporary application wallet must be created.
-An application can only have one wallet, hence the temporary wallet must be created ONLY once.
+Before registering a tenant, a temporary application wallet must be created.
+An application can only have one wallet, so the temporary wallet must be created ONLY once.

 Add the following code to initialize a temporary wallet: